sharlynmuturi/machine-learning-projects/document_ai_system/README.md

   - **SQLite database**
   - **Excel workbook**

-- Enables **human-in-the-loop validation**, where low-confidence fields can be reviewed.
+- Low-confidence fields are singled out for review.

 ### MLOps Logging
 - Every extraction event is logged for: